hozlucas28/React-Shopping-Cart-Practice/README.md

     Summary
 </h2>
 <p>
-    This is a practice about an app made with <a href="https://reactjs.org/" target="_blank">React</a> of a shopping cart, made with technologies like: HTML, CSS and JavaScript.
-    The application is a product section of a web page where you can get add products to your shopping cart.
+    This is a practice about an app made with <a href="https://reactjs.org/" target="_blank">React</a> of a shopping cart.
+The application is a product section of a web page where you add products to your shopping cart.
 In addition, I used npm packages like: <a href="https://prettier.io/" target="_blank">Prettier</a> and <a href="https://github.com/typicode/husky" target="_blank">Husky</a> to made my code be more 'prettier'.
 </p>

 <h2>